kcl-eresearch/puppet-rclone/README.md

     group   => 'group',
     # when should the systemd run this, can also use the systemd timer style *-*-15 01:00:00 (0100 on the 15th of each month)
     run_on  => 'Fri',
-    # who should be sent an email NB there is an rclone::service::admin_email too
+    # who should be sent an email NB there is an rclone::service::admin_email that can be used too
     email   => 'user@foo.com',
     # enable or disable this backup
     active  => true,